Primitive Catalog

 Div y[i] = x0[i] / x1[i] Canonical division op

-Sign y[i] = sign(x[i]) Often used in stabilization logic
+Sign y[i] = sign(x[i]) Often used in stabilization logic; AD is zero by contract.

-Compare(dir) Produce a predicate/mask tensor from an elementwise comparison dir is things like eq, lt, le, gt, ge
+Compare(dir) Produce a Bool tensor from an elementwise comparison dir is things like eq, lt, le, gt, ge

-Select y[i] = pred[i] ? on_true[i] : on_false[i] Canonical conditional elementwise choice
+Select y[i] = pred[i] ? on_true[i] : on_false[i] pred is Bool; value inputs determine the output dtype

 Analytic elementwise primitives